Ørsted A/S – Annual report – 31 December 2020

 Industry: utilities, energy

 6.3 Hybrid capital

-On the date on which the Board of Directors decides to exercise an option to redeem the hybrid capital, the part of the hybrid capital that will be redeemed will be reclassified to loans and borrowings.
+On the date when the Board of Directors decides to exercise an option to redeem hybrid capital, the part of the hybrid capital that will be redeemed will be reclassified to loans and borrowings.
 The reclassification will be made at the market value of the hybrid capital at the date the decision is made.

 Coupon payments and exchange rate adjustments following the reclassification to loans and borrowings will be recognised in profit (loss) for the year as financial income or expenses.